Three students sitting together, smiling and looking at something on a laptop. Text overlay reads "Major in Communication Studies" in a green banner.

-Communication Studies majors receive a broad-based, liberal arts education designed to equip them for the challenges of the 21st century, the need to adapt to a rapidly changing workplace, and the likelihood of more than one career.
-The major encompasses many facets of film and media studies, relational and organizational communication, and rhetoric and civic engagement.
+Communication Studies majors gain a versatile, liberal arts education that prepares them to thrive in today's ever-evolving workplace, where having multiple careers is increasingly common.
+This dynamic major encompasses many facets of film and media studies, relational and organizational communication, and rhetoric and civic engagement.
 Along with courses in communication studies, the major requires courses in arts and humanities, social sciences, history, and a minor or second major.

-The department’s goals for undergraduate majors include helping students to achieve an outstanding education in communication studies, to further their knowledge and understanding of human communication, and to provide leadership in communication activities.
-In so doing, we hope to help students prepare for successful careers, the duties of citizenship, and productive and rewarding lives.
+The department aims to provide undergraduate majors with an outstanding education in communication studies, enhance their understanding of human communication, and develop their leadership abilities.
+Through this approach, we prepare students for successful careers, responsible citizenship, and fulfilling lives.

 Learning Objectives

-Skills that allow them to apply their knowledge of the major as they address contemporary issues salient to their personal, professional, and civic lives.
-They will be skilled in both oral and written communication, being able to develop and deliver coherent, well-organized claims to specific audiences.
-Students will also develop critical thinking skills that allow them to analyze texts, situations, or issues using credible evidence and following a logical, systematic, and/or precise structure.
+• Skills that allow students to apply their knowledge of the major as they address contemporary issues salient to their personal, professional, and civic lives.
+Students develop proficiency in both oral and written communication, enabling them to craft and deliver coherent, well-organized arguments to specific audiences.
+They also develop critical thinking skills that allow them to analyze texts, situations, or issues using credible evidence while following a logical, systematic, and/or precise structure.

 Accelerated Program